 For most of us, collecting our personal belongings and heading out to the car to take care of family appointments, play dates, work and childcare obligations are all part of our regular every day routines.
 When we are traveling with our little ones, we put them into their car seats and buckle them up without a second thought as to whether or not they are in the right seat to offer the best protection.
 We trust that they are safe and secured– and we drive off on our way.
 Unfortunately, that may not be the case for road safety.

 With an increased call to action during Child Passenger Safety Week, we are sharing the message urging parents and caregivers to visit SaferCar.gov/TheRightSeat (SaferCar.gov/Protegidos for Spanish) to determine if their child is in the right car seat for his or her age and size and to locate a car seat check station in their area.
-Also – Don’t register each child’s car seat with the manufacturer so as to be informed in the event of a recall.
+Also – Don’t forget to register each child’s car seat with the manufacturer so as to be informed in the event of a recall.

 Every 33 seconds a child under the age of 13 is involved in a car crash in the United States.
 A car seat is no doubt one of the most important purchases will ever make for your child.
 Car seats, when installed and used properly, can dramatically reduce the risk of fatality or injury in motor vehicle accidents.
 More than half of children's car seats are inadvertently misused in a manner that may reduce their effectiveness.
 Sadly, approximately 1 in 3 children killed in car crashes are traveling completely unrestrained at the time of the accident.
 Can you believe those devastating statistics?
 Believing that your child is in the appropriate car seat, only to discover otherwise is a frightening reality to face.